 The descent was when I decided to bust out my trekking poles.
 I always take my trekking poles if I’m going somewhere I’ve never been, so I had them ready to go.

-There were a few other hikes out that day.
+There were a few other hikers out that day.
 The sky was overcast, but there was a nice breeze.
-For this trip I took my full hydration pouch (2.5 L), and I had some extra sports drink and protein shake in the car for after.
+For this trip, I took my full hydration pouch (2.5 L), and I had some extra sports drink and protein shake in the car for after.

 Don’t.
 Do.
 That.